kzingler/kzingler.github.io/about.md

 magna cum laude, with my Bachelors of Science in Biology.

-During my undergraduate years I was involved in three separate undergraduate research ventures.
+During my undergraduate years I was involved in three separate research ventures.
 From January of 2014, I worked in initial stages of the [Center for Leadership in Technology Commercialization (CLTC)](http://management.nmt.edu/cltc/) under Dr. Peter Anselmo doing market research, researching patent law and FDA regulations, helping to draft business plans,